-• Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse as emissions normalized by sales, which allows for comparison between companies of different sizes.
-Overall UNGC Compliance Status • ESG exclusionary screens - see "What are the binding elements of the investment strategy used select the investments to attain each of the environmental or social characteristics promoted by this finance product?" below for details on the exclusions.
-Overall UNGC Compliance Status ESG exclusionary screens - see "What are the binding elements of the investment strategy us select the investments to attain each of the environmental or social characteristics promoted by this fine." in ntends to make and how does the sustainable investment contribute to such objectives?
-Not applicable no ol low do the sustainable investments that the financial product partially intends to make, ot cause significant harm to any environmental or social sustainable investment bjective? no ol bjective? ne ol N ot cause significant harm to any environmental or social sustainable investment bjective?
-Not applicable How have the indicators for adverse impacts on sustainability factors been taken ne ol N ot cause significant harm to any environmental or social sustainable investment bjective? lot applicable How have the indicators for adverse impacts on sustainability factors been taken into account? no ol N ot cause significant harm to any environmental or social sustainable investment bjective?
-Not applicable How have the indicators for adverse impacts on sustainability factors been taken into account?
-Not applicable How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human
+• Ratification of the Paris Agreement on Climate Change ("Paris Agreement") by sovereign issuers. • Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes.
+Overall UNGC Compliance Status • ESG exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions.
+Overall Freedom House Index status • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+Not applicable • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+Not applicable --- How have the indicators for adverse impacts on sustainability factors been taken into account?
+Not applicable 1i -- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: Not applicable impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.